Takuya Fujiwara

 About Takuya Fujiwara

 Takuya Fujiwara is a scholar working on Complementary and Manual Therapy, Nephrology and Neurology, having authored 127 papers that have together received 4.8k indexed citations.
-Recurring topics across this work include Ion Transport and Channel Regulation (9 papers), Neonatal Respiratory Health Research (6 papers) and Botulinum Toxin and Related Neurological Disorders (5 papers).
+Recurring topics across this work include Ion Transport and Channel Regulation (9 papers), Neonatal Respiratory Health Research (6 papers), Botulinum Toxin and Related Neurological Disorders (5 papers), Muscle Physiology and Disorders (5 papers), Genetic Neurodegenerative Diseases (5 papers), Electrolyte and hormonal disorders (5 papers), Hormonal Regulation and Hypertension (5 papers) and Radiation Effects and Dosimetry (5 papers).
 The work is most often cited by research in Nephrology (417 citations), Physiology (821 citations) and Molecular Biology (2.2k citations).
 Takuya Fujiwara has collaborated with scholars based in Japan, Canada and United States.
 Frequent co-authors include Hiroyoshi Horikoshi, Kenneth Morgan, Daniel G. Bichet, Y. Akanuma, Yusaku Mori, K Iwamoto, Kohjiro Ueki, Hiroyuki Tamemoto, Kazuhiko Umesono and Y Yazaki.
-Their work appears in journals such as Journal of Clinical Investigation, PLoS ONE and American Journal of Psychiatry.
+Their work appears in journals such as The American Journal of Human Genetics, Journal of the American Society of Nephrology, Archives of Oral Biology, Neuroradiology and Molecules.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.